junyuanM/WWW-Rebuttal/G9px.md

 > <font color=FireBrick>**Weakness 1**</font>: The relevance of LLMs and MAS to Web security and privacy is unclear to me.

 We believe that MAS and the Web have a clear correlation, because each node in MAS can be understood as an entity in the Web.
-The security challenges in multi-agent systems are similar to those in Web systems, but with the addition of collaboration and information sharing between agents.
-The introduction of LLM may change the form of security threats.
+The security challenges in multi-agent systems are similar to those in Web systems.
+Unlike web systems, the introduction of LLMs in MAS may change the form of security threats.

 - **LLMs in Web Security and Privacy**: LLMs can analyze large amounts of data to detect vulnerabilities, identify threats, and provide real-time responses, making them valuable tools for enhancing Web security.
-- **MAS in Web Security and Privacy**: In a Multi-Agent System, multiple agents (including LLMs) can collaborate to model attack scenarios, detect adversarial behavior, and coordinate defense mechanisms, offering new ways to manage security and privacy in decentralized Web environments.
+- **MAS in Web Security and Privacy**: In a Multi-Agent System, multiple agents can collaborate to model attack scenarios, detect adversarial behavior, and coordinate defense mechanisms, offering new ways to manage security and privacy in decentralized Web environments.

 > <font color=FireBrick>**Weakness 2**</font>: Authors omitted any discussions about the details of their system with regards to implementation.